cynthia-obojememe/aws-bootcamp-cruddur-2023/journal/week2.md

    --group-name "Cruddurr" \
    --filter-expression "service(\"backend-flask\")"
 ```
-** The x-ray group can be view on the aws console via the setting on the cloudwatch page.
+** The x-ray group can be viewed on the AWS console via the setting on the Cloudwatch page.

 -- create a simple rule on the cli
 ```